Before we build the future, we need to make sure it’s secure.

 - We need a standard for future security

 As it stands, the devices we use that connect to the internet are designed, built, manufactured, assembled, and shipped from multiple companies in multiple parts of the world with different standards and practices.
 A webcam sitting on my desk in Tallahassee may have been built using Korean and Chinese parts, assembled in Mexico, and sold online by a vendor in Europe.
 This supply chain leaves a lot of room for vulnerability.

 Millions of webcams, DVRs, and other IoT devices were hijacked in one of the largest DDoS attacks in history.

-One Chinese manufacturing company, Hangzhou Xiongmai Technology, has admitted some blame, saying that may of the products it ships have been infected with malware due to insecure practices.
-Mirai, the software released on an underground forum, doesn’t need to use any hardcore hacking techniques; it simply brute-forces these insecure devices using a bank of username/password combinations that has proven extremely effective.
+One Chinese manufacturing company, Hangzhou Xiongmai Technology, has admitted some blame, saying that many of the products it ships have been infected with malware due to insecure practices.
+Mirai, the software released on an underground forum, doesn’t need to use any hardcore hacking techniques; it simply brute-forces these insecure devices using a bank of username/password combinations that have proven extremely effective.

 Currently, there is simply no good way to figure out how many devices have been compromised, or how we can start cleaning up the mess.
 When it comes it IoT, there’s a chance we may be moving too fast for our own good.
 In other words, there are millions of devices already in use that may or may not be bots, and there is very little we can do about them.

 Much of the damage is already done.
 With so many vulnerable internet-connected things out there, our best bet may just be to set standards to prevent future abuse.
 That means getting a lot stricter about how things connect to the internet.
 Failsafes need to be built into the IoT to prevent future DDoSing, but there’s no easy way to regulate that.